tlvince/publish-repo/README.md

 ### `--repository-url`

 The repository to push artefacts to.
 Must already exist.
+Defaults to `publishRepo.repository.url`.

 ### `--artefacts`